cpacker/MemGPT/CONTRIBUTING.md

 docker compose -f compose.yaml -f development.compose.yml up
 ```
 This will volume mount your local codebase and reload the server on file changes.

+MemGPT supports 2 alternate application backends, Postgres (with PGVector) and SQLite + Chromadb.
+Any time your unit or integration tests interact with the application data model (so almost always), the test suite will be run against _both_ database backends to ensure compatability.